-Imprimis Pharmaceuticals, Inc. (together with its subsidiaries, unless the context indicates or otherwise requires, the "Company" or "Imprimis") is an ophthalmology-focused pharmaceutical company that produces and dispenses high quality innovative compounded medications in all 50 states.
-Imprimis is dedicated to patient access and affordability to many critical medicines.
-Headquartered in San Diego, California, Imprimis produces and dispenses its compounded ophthalmology formulations from its New Jersey facilities.
-Imprimis is the largest shareholder of Eton Pharmaceuticals, Inc., a company it spun out in 2017, owns Surface Pharmaceuticals, Inc. which is focused on development and commercialization of innovative therapeutics for ocular surface diseases utilizing the U.S. Food and Drug Administration's 505(b)(2) regulatory pathway and Park Compounding, a wholly owned, compounding pharmacy.
+Imprimis Pharmaceuticals, Inc. (together with its subsidiaries, unless the context indicates or otherwise requires, the "Company" or "Imprimis") is a pharmaceutical company dedicated to producing and dispensing high quality innovative medications in all 50 states.
+The Company's unique business model increases patient access and affordability to many critical medicines.
+Headquartered in San Diego, California, Imprimis owns and operates production and dispensing facilities located in California and New Jersey.